Contact: Lisa Teeters, mteeters@k12.wv.us

 Time and Format for Dissemination of Results

-The National Assessment Governing Board and National Center for Education Statistics release the national and state level reading and mathematics results via a website in the fall following the assessment administration.
-Only national level civics and U.S. history results will be released.
+The National Assessment Governing Board and the National Center for Education Statistics release the national and state level reading and mathematics results via a website in the fall following the assessment administration.
+Only national level science results will be released.

 National Assessment for Education Progress (NAEP)